decentralized-identity/didcomm-book/docs/routing.md

 ## Additional Types of Mediators

 ### Outbound Mediator
-[Don't know much about this, so I'm kinda guessing here lol] Outbound mediators exist to obscure the sender of a message.
+Outbound mediators exist to obscure the sender of a message.
 A sender can send a message to an outbound mediator, which then actively sends along the message to the intended recipient.
 The recipient then sees the outbound mediator as the sender of the message, rather than the actual sender.

 ### Hidden Mediator
-A hidden mediator is a mediator that is unknown to the sender [fact check this].
+A hidden mediator is a mediator that is unknown to the sender.
 Inbound mediators are known to be mediators, and thus senders will wrap messages in `forward` messages.
 With a hidden mediator, senders will simply pack messages to the hidden mediator directly, not wrapping their messages as `forward` messages.
 This requires a close coupling of mediator-to-agent and a high degree of trust.
-Typically, a hidden mediator will be deployed [as a part of? with? by the same entity as?] another agent's deployment.
+Typically, a hidden mediator will be deployed with another agent's deployment.
 This can be useful to bypass issues with exposing endpoints of agents behind firewalls.
 Hidden mediators can also be instantiated between an inbound mediator and an agent that is incapable of polling for messages from said inbound mediator, allowing such an agent to use an inbound mediator.